scubbx/CouchApp-eNotes-Tutorial/source/index.rst

 If you are interested in expanding this tutorial or correct an error, take a look at it's Github page: https://github.com/scubbx/CouchApp-eNotes-Tutorial

-The code is open source.
+The code on github is open source.

 .. toctree::